1920s Men’s Fashion Guide: Style of the Roaring Decade

 Actors Helen Kane and Skeets Gallagher in 1929’s Pointed Heels.
 Gallagher wears a gray suit with a printed tie and handkerchief.
 Photo: everett225 / Deposit Photos

-Department stores like Sears, Roebuck, and Montgomery Ward played a significant role in amplifying the 1920s-style lexicon, as the American Dream drew individuals to thriving cities where the fashion industry flourished.
+Department stores like Sears, Roebuck, and Montgomery Ward played a significant role in amplifying the 1920s-style lexicon.
+The American Dream drew individuals to thriving cities where the fashion industry flourished.
 Brands such as Brooks Brothers and Jos.
 A. Bank became navigators of tradition and innovation amidst this urban magnetism.

 However, retailers’ interest in higher-margin unbranded merchandise posed a challenge.
 In response, brands leveraged newspapers, magazines, and radio to ask consumers, “Do you prioritize price or value?”
 This sparked a conversation about the ethos of consumption, emphasizing the timelessness of quality and authentic style.